 Do you already have a favourite brand?

-So once you know what you want and have the budget you know you will spend, it’s time to start looking.
+So once you know what you want and have the budget you will spend, it’s time to start looking.
 It would be ridiculous for us to advise you to look only at the practical and technical aspects.
-Of course, the look of the bike is just as important as the rest.
-So start by looking at the brands you like and see if their bikes match your technical criteria.
+Of course, the bike's look is just as important as the rest.
+So, look at your favourite brands and see if their bikes match your technical criteria.

 Make sure to choose the right size

-Gravel bikes have sizing and this is vital when it comes to how to choose a gravel bike.
+Gravel bikes have sizing, and this is vital when choosing one.
 It would help if you were on the correct size bike, or you will not have a very good experience riding.
 The information you need is on the manufacturer's website.

 Do you want any particular design?